-EA builder resources
+EA operations resources

 Code Review